Top Clothing Brands in France

-There is plenty of choice with French clothing brands, from the basics and staples for any wardrobe, to sharp tailoring, eye-popping colour co-ords, and chic handbags to make an investment piece.
+There is plenty of choice with French clothing brands such as Batik, from the basics and staples for any wardrobe, to sharp tailoring, eye-popping colour co-ords, and chic handbags to make an investment piece.
 You’ll be able to find a range of pieces that will fit your style.
 Here are some of the top clothing brands in France right now; it would be great to hear which is your favourite.

 If you are going to know one French brand then it is likely to be Louis Vuitton, with their flagship store having pride of place on the Avenue des Champs-Élysées.
 Known originally for their handbags and monogram luggage, the style and luxury that the brand oozes is unmatched.

 Since 2013 there has been a range of womenswear, with menswear being launched in 2018.
 As you’d expect, their ranges of clothing are on the high end, but with the quality and style that you would expect when it comes to Louis Vuitton.